silksil/NOTES-CHEATSHEET/node/passport-authentication.md

 ## Example flow
 Below you can find an example using Google oAuth.

-In the example below, passport is used to make connection to an strategy, get an profile, create new user/or identify existing user and create a cookie.
+In the example below, passport is used to make connection to an strategy, get an profile, create new user/or identify existing user and create a cookie that uses the token to identify a user.

 ![Passport flow](../images/googleOauth-passport-cookies-flow.png?raw=true "Passport flow") </br>